Summer School: Danish Language Course

 Three-week summer school taking place from 5-27 August 2019

-The Department of Nordic Studies and Linguistics offers 3-week intensive Danish language summer courses in August.
+The Department of Nordic Studies and Linguistics is offering a 3-week intensive Danish language summer course from 5 to 27 August 2019.
 The courses consist of classes in the morning and an optional cultural activities programme in the afternoon.

 The following levels are offered:

 Please note that we reserve the right to cancel upper-level courses due to low participation.
 However, we encourage applicants to nevertheless apply for upper level courses.
-Applicants will receive more information about whether or not the courses will be offered by 1 June.
+Applicants can expect to receive information about course availability by mid-June.